 Born in Scarborough, John comes from a family with a strong artistic tradition going back several generations in Ryedale.
 His father was a talented and well-known landscape painter and from earliest days John drew and painted from this landscape.

-John completed a foundation course in art in Scarborough in 1976, studying under Malcolm Burn who was a great inspiration.
+John completed a foundation course in art in Scarborough in 1976.
 He then went on to complete a degree in Fine Art Painting in Manchester in 1979.
-Whilst in Manchester John met and was enthusiastically encouraged by the landscape painter Keith Grant.